Low-Carb Thanksgiving Recipe Ideas

 As an Amazon Associate, I earn from qualifying purchases.

-Thanksgiving is a special day, and most of us will likely treat ourselves to the food we would normally avoid.
-But if you are intent on eating low-carbs, even on Thanksgiving, here are a few Low-Carb Thanksgiving Menu Ideas for you.
+Thanksgiving is a special day, and most of us will probably treat ourselves to the food we would usually avoid.
+But if you are intent on eating low-carb or have a guest with special dietary needs that you would like to please, here are a few Low-Carb Thanksgiving Recipe Ideas for you.

-Turkey is not a huge source of carbs but watch out for the gravy.
-The gravy in this recipe calls for blending the pan juices and roasted onions in a blender, resulting in a totally yummy gravy with few carbs as no flour required.
-A serving of this chicken and gravy figures out to approximately 6.6 grams per serving based on six servings per recipe.
+Turkey is not an enormous source of carbs, but watch out for the gravy.
+The gravy in this recipe calls for blending the pan juices and roasted onions in a blender, resulting in a totally yummy gravy with few carbs.
+No flour is required.
+A serving of this chicken and gravy figures out to be approximately 6.6 grams per serving based on six servings per recipe.

 Check out my method for making mashed cauliflower with the best more-like-real-mashed-potatoes texture.
-Cover with highly flavored gravy, and you won’t miss the traditional whipped potatoes.
+Cover with highly flavored gravy; you won’t miss the traditional whipped potatoes.

-If you need “bread” for your favorite dressing, or if you want to fill the void left by giving up flour-based dinner rolls, these biscuits are perfect for either purpose.
+If you need “bread” for your favorite dressing or want to fill the void left by giving up flour-based dinner rolls, these biscuits are perfect for either purpose.
 If using these biscuits in dressing, slightly reduce the liquid called for in your dressing.
 Almond flour is less absorbent than wheat flour.
 You’ll know exactly how much to use after a little experimentation.

-Add 1-2 tablespoons of canned pumpkin to your favorite unflavored yogurt or homemade yogurt along with a pinch of pumpkin pie spice and your favorite sweetener.
+Add 1-2 tablespoons of canned pumpkin to your favorite unflavored yogurt or homemade yogurt, a pinch of pumpkin pie spice, and your favorite sweetener.
 Go festive and top with whipped cream, again sweetened with your favorite sweetener.
 The crumbled gingersnaps are optional, but leave them off if you are seriously curbing the carbs.